metamn/react/content/blog/on-tokens/index.md

 Github, Artsy, Gatsby and others embrace this theory and build their design systems upon.

-While the naming conventions might work the implementations&mdash;[Styled system](https://styled-system.com/), [Theme UI](https://theme-ui.com/)&mdash;are certainly not meeting all token requirements.
+While the naming conventions In Theme Specification might work the implementations&mdash;[Styled system](https://styled-system.com/), [Theme UI](https://theme-ui.com/)&mdash;are certainly not meeting all token requirements.

 ## Token requirements

-A token system must meet the following requirements:
+Any token system must meet the following requirements:

 1. Full support for the CSS specification.
 2. Including media queries.